The Rise of Orhan: Building an Empire

 The year was 1324, and in a modest wooden structure within the frontier town of Söğüt, Osman I lay on his deathbed.
 The aging warrior-chief, who had given his name to what would become one of history's greatest dynasties, beckoned his son Orhan closer.
 Oil lamps filled the room with smoke as tribal leaders and warriors pressed in to witness their leader's final moments.

 This was nothing like the grand imperial deathbeds that would later characterize Ottoman succession.
 Here, on a frontier wedged between the declining Byzantine Empire and the Turkic beyliks of Anatolia, the transfer of power was intimate and direct.
-Orhan, already a proven military commander, knelt beside his father as the old warrior pressed his sword into his son's hands.
+Orhan, already a proven military commander, was at his father's side as the old warrior passed from the world.

 Through the window came the sounds of the growing settlement: the clash of metal from the blacksmiths' forges, the calls to prayer from the modest wooden mosque, and the multilingual chatter of merchants in the bazaar.
 This was the inheritance Orhan would receive.
 Turkish warriors, Byzantine peasants, Christian townspeople, and Muslim traders were already learning to coexist under Ottoman rule, and that dynamic frontier society was now his to lead.